TristanEDU/notes/docs/jobs/e9digital/gohighlevel-client-training-plan.md

 | Data-driven | - ROAS<br>- Channel Optimization | - Uses actual data for accuracy<br>- Reflects true impact | - Requires significant data<br>- Can be complex to implement |
 | Custom | - Specific business goal<br>- Complex journeys | - Tailored to business needs<br>- Flexible | - Requires significant data<br>- Requires significant data and expertise<br>- Complex to set up |

+	- **What to avoid in attribution modeling**
+		- Last click is not always *"good enough'* in general try to use multi touch instead.
+		- Attribution models are **NOT** *"one size fits all"* you will use a different model for say a brand awarness campaingn then you would for a campaign that focus's on conversions
+		- Models are not nessarily 100% acurate.
+It is important to constantly check them and make sure that the data is up to date and acurate.
+		- Attribution models **NEED** regular reveiws and updates
+		- Attribution modeling is not just for digital Channels.
+It is nessesary to intagrate offline data as well.
+	- **How to build Custom Data Attribution models:**
+		1. Decide and define clea, Detailed objectives
+		2. Decide what constitutes as a conversion event
+		3. Set a Lookback window.
+This means deciding how long between interactons the user goes before the last interaction no longer counts towards the conversion
+		4. Give each touch point proper weight and prpare to review them on a regular bases
+		5. It is nessasary to regulary test and evaluate your model including A/B Testing
+		6. Utilize proper vendors and tools to implement properly.
+Google analitcs may be biased toward google channels undervaluing non google channels
+		7. contenued testing and refinement

+>>>*If you want to improve your marketing attribution, it is important that you first agree with everyone involved about the goals that you want to achieve in your organization.
+Understanding the questions that need to be answered will help you define the attribution models and methods you can choose from.
+Before you commit to a particular approach, evaluate your team’s capabilities.
+Although custom attribution gives you the best picture of your customers, it can be a complex process.
+Either opt for an out-of-the-box solution or choose to create your customized attribution model.*

+>>>*Attribution is not just about deriving data, but rather using scientifically validated approaches to understand the impact of different attribution models on business goals and KPIs.
+By selecting the right data and methods and maintaining a flexible, adaptable approach, you can gain a more accurate and actionable view of your marketing effectiveness, ultimately leading to better decision-making and higher ROI.*
 - 📖 [Attribution Models & Conversion Tracking – Two Trees PPC](https://twotreesppc.com/resources/2024-guide-to-attribution-models-and-conversion-tracking)
 - 📖 [Marketing Attribution: Everything You Need To Know – POWR Blog](https://blog.powr.io/marketing-attribution-everything-you-need-to-know-2024)